 By synchronizing both tools automatically, less information is lost in comparison to the manual route.
 As less information will fall through the cracks, you’ll not only save time, but it will also result in you providing a better experience for your users.

-Before we can integrate both systems, we will first have to choose a suitable synchronization solution.
-When designing an integration between two systems, three important features always need to be taken into consideration for a secure flexible collaboration: autonomy, flexibility, and reliability.
+Before we can integrate both systems, we will first have to choose a suitable integration solution.
+When designing an integration between 2 systems, you must take into consideration 3 essential features: decentralized integration, flexibility, and reliability.

-In this blog post, we use a synchronization tool called Exalate.
+In this blog post, we use an integration solution called Exalate.
 As you may or may not know, there is also a general Zendesk add-on for Jira.
-But there are some important reasons we’ll be using another solution.
+But there are some important reasons we’ve chosen Exalate for this article.

 First off, Zendesk for Jira requires the support of an engineer to select the target project.
 Whereas with Exalate, this selection can be automated based on the properties set on the ticket.

 But the real value comes with the two-way sync Exalate provides.
-With a two-way sync, your team can:
+With this type of integration, your team can: